Skip to Content

 DIY Cork Boards from IKEA Trivets

-Use glitter and Mod Podge to turn IKEA trivets into DIY cork boards!
-Customize with the glitter and paint colors of your choice.
+Use fabric and Mod Podge to turn inexpensive IKEA trivets into DIY cork boards!
+This is an easy, fast way to display notes, pictures, and ideas on your wall.

 Gather These Supplies

-I used two sets of strips for each corkboard.
+I used two sets of adhesive strips for each cork board.
 Press each memo board against the wall or door until the strips latch with each other.

-I decided to hang the cork boards in a vertical fashion on my closet door in the office.
+I decided to hang the cork boards in a cluster on one smaller wall.
 I love how this gives an often unused area of the room a purpose.

 I’m so glad I saw these cork trivets . . . decorating them was a simple way to update my home office.
 Who doesn’t love organization that is both functional and cute?